-When it’s done, I also add a pat of butter when serving.
+When it’s done, I added a pat of butter when serving.

 Note: If you are cooking for only four hours, I recommend quartering the sweet potatoes rather than halving them so they cook more quickly!

-Once everything is ready, I pop a bag of microwavable green beans in the microwave and let that cook while I plate the potatoes, chicken (and ladle lots of sauce over the chicken!)
+- Once everything is ready, I pop a bag of green beans in the microwave and let that cook while I plate the potatoes, chicken (and ladle lots of sauce over the chicken!)

-If you’re not a fan of green beans, I recommend serving broccoli, corn on the cob or your favorite quick salad!
+- If you’re not a fan of green beans, try some broccoli, corn on the cob, or your favorite quick salad!